comptoolsres/comptoolsres.github.io/index.md

 ### Quiz and Assignment Policy

-Quiz and assignment dates will be announced at least one week in advance and students will have at least one week to complete the quiz or assignment.
+Quiz and assignment dates will be announced at least one week in advance and students will have at least three days to complete the quiz or assignment.
 Each quiz or assignment will clearly state if it is an individual or group assignment.
 Individual assignments must be the student’s own work, completed without the assistance of others.

 All quizzes and assignments are "open book, open internet", you may use whatever resources you desire to complete the quiz/assignment.
 Though only assignments specifically noted as group assignments should be worked on with other people.